Dedicated Breast Surgeons

 Look Good, Feel Better

 A free program by the American Cancer Society that partners with hairstylists, wig experts, and makeup artists to help cancer patients support each other and manage appearance-related side effects of treatment through group sessions.

 Classes meet every other month on the Overlake campus and are limited to six people.
 Call 800.227.2345 to register.

 National Cancer Institute

 The National Cancer Institute provides the latest and most accurate information on cancer prevention, diagnosis, treatment, and ongoing research.
 Information is available via free printed materials and information specialists can answer questions about cancer over the phone.
-Services are free of charge.
-800.4.Cancer (800.422.6237)
+Services are free of charge by calling 800.4.Cancer (800.422.6237).

 Northwest Institute for Healthy Sexuality

 Sexual health is a major quality of life issue that deserves attention, from cancer diagnosis to survivorship.
 Clinical research shows that sexual problems rank high on surveys as an unmet need for cancer survivors.